MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 #### Adding Turn Restrictions

-Vespucci has a fast way to add turn restrictions.
-Note: if you need to split a way for the restriction you need to do this before starting.
+Vespucci has a fast way to add turn restrictions, if necessary it will split ways automatically and, if necessary, ask you to re-select elements.

 * select a way with a highway tag (turn restrictions can only be added to highways, if you need to do this for other ways, please use the generic "create relation" mode)
-* select "Add restriction" from the menu (if there are no possible "via" elements the menu item will not be displayed)
+* select "Add restriction" from the menu
 * select the "via" node or way (only possible "via" elements will have the touch area shown)
 * select the "to" way (it is possible to double back and set the "to" element to the "from" element, Vespucci will assume that you are adding an no_u_turn restriction)
 * set the restriction type in the property editor